Parsoa/Nebula/README.md

 The union of all SVs found in the BED files will be considered.
 SVs are identified only by coordinates.
 SVs that don't have a genotype for a sample are assumed to be 0/0 on that sample.
 Ideally the same set of SVs should be passed for all samples.

 Nebula expects a certain directory structure for outputs of different stages.
-For a kmer-extraction run, create an output directory that will contain all resulting and intermediate files, e.g `output`.
+For a kmer-extraction run, create an output directory that will contain all resulting and intermediate files, e.g `/output`.
 Run the kmer extractor as below:

 ```
-nebula preprocess --bed /path/to/genotypes_1.bed /path/to/genotypes_2.bed --bam /path/to/bam_file_1.bed /path/to/bam_file_2.bed --wokdir output/kmers --reference /path/to/reference/FASTA/file --thread <number of threads to use>
+nebula preprocess --bed /path/to/genotypes_1.bed /path/to/genotypes_2.bed --bam /path/to/bam_file_1.bed /path/to/bam_file_2.bed --wokdir /output/kmers --reference /path/to/reference/FASTA/file --thread <number of threads to use>
 ```

 This will output a number of JSON files including the kmers in `output/kmers`.

+Note that all paths passed to Nebula must be absolute.

 Next, the input samples should be genotyped with these kmers.
-The genotyping output for each of the samples must be stored in subdirectory inside `outout` with the same name as the sample.
+The genotyping output for each of the samples must be stored in subdirectory inside `output` with the same name as the sample.
 A sample's name is just whatever identificationn you use for that sample, but has to consistent through the pipeline:

 ```
 nebula genotype --bed /path_to_genotypes_1.bed --bam /path/to/bam_file_1.bed --workdir output/sample_1 --kmers /output/kmers --depth_kmers depth_kmers.json --gc_kmers gc_kmers.json